The culture continues to change rapidly around you as a church leader.

 Wondering whether the 7 conversations are the right ones for your church?
 You can read the customer reviews here.

-So you want this year to be your best yet, but it’s hard.
+So you wanted this year to be your best yet, but it’s hard.
 Constant interruptions and distractions keep many leaders from getting their most important priorities accomplished.
 In addition, work keeps bleeding into family time.
-And before you know it, all your hopes for a better 2017 get dashed.
+And before you know it, all your hopes for a better year get dashed.

 What if you didn’t need to live that way anymore?